BSG Chemie Leipzig (1997): Supporters

 The launch of the new BSG Chemie was mostly pushed ahead by younger fans of FC Sachsen Leipzig, especially the ultras group Diablos Leutzsch, who are expressly anti-fascist and tend to hold left-wing views.
 They were rejected by more seasoned FC Sachsen fans and the club management who described themselves as apolitical but were accused by Diablos and others from the younger, leftist field of being lenient toward racists.
 These elder supporters denied the new BSG's claim of being the legitimate heir to the original club of the same name active in the pre-1990 era.
 FC Sachsen and BSG Chemie fans both used the sobriquet Chemiker (i.e. "chemists").

 The club's fans share a fierce and often violent rivalry with the supporters of 1.
 FC Lokomotive Leipzig.
 When both teams met in the quarter finals of the Sachsenpokal in 2016, German daily newspaper Die Welt called the match the "German hooligan summit".
 An additional reason for the enmity between certain fans of the two clubs is a political one.
 The above-mentioned leftist and anti-fascist Chemie supporters and ultras are confronted with vocal groups of Lok fans from the right and far-right of the political spectrum.
 Chemie also have lesser local rivalry with RB Leipzig.

+The BSG Chemie ultras’ fan chants use the same melody as “Buruh Tani”, an Indonesian protest song against authoritarianism.